 Chapter 13 is the type of bankruptcy that works best if you are facing a mortgage foreclosure or vehicle repossession.
 Why?
 Because you can include your mortgage arrearage, the remaining balance due on your vehicle as well as past due tax debt and all other debts in your Chapter 13 plan.
 In a best case, Chapter 13 will both reduce your total indebtedness and it will reduce your monthly out of pocket costs.
 In other cases, Chapter 13 won’t do much to change your total debt or monthly budget but it will stop a pending foreclosure or repossession.

 Chapter 13 is only available to human beings – corporations or LLC’s cannot file Chapter 13.
 They must file Chapter 11.
 Also, in a very few situations, Chapter 13 will not be an appropriate solution for an individual because the individual owes too much debt (you can only file Chapter 13 if your total unsecured debt is $360,475 or less and if your total secured debt is $1,081,400 or less.
 In these situations, Chapter 11 is an available option

 About Chapter 11

-Chapter 11 functions as a debt reorganization type of bankruptcy for large and small businesses and individuals who owe more than the Chapter 13 debt limits.
+Chapter 11 bankruptcy functions as a debt reorganization procedure for large and small businesses and individuals who owe more than the Chapter 13 debt limits.
 Like Chapter 13, a Chapter 11 debtor and his attorney will submit a payment plan to the Bankruptcy Court that sets out how various classes of creditors will be paid.

-Unlike Chapter 13, a Chapter 11 debtor will usually negotiate more with creditors (creditors committees) than with a trustee.
+Unlike Chapter 13, a Chapter 11 business bankruptcy debtor will usually negotiate more with creditors (creditors committees) than with a trustee.
 Chapter 11 is much more paper intensive, complicated and expensive than Chapter 13.